dwayagency/category-auto-remover/README.md

 - Category queries are cached to avoid repeated database calls
 - Rules are only processed when posts are actually saved
+- Bulk processing uses batch operations to prevent server timeouts
+- AJAX-based progress tracking for smooth user experience
 - Minimal impact on site performance

 ## Changelog

 ### 1.2.0
+- **NEW**: Dedicated admin menu (moved from Settings)
+- **NEW**: Bulk processing feature for existing posts
+- **NEW**: AJAX-based progress tracking
+- **NEW**: Real-time statistics and results
 - Added performance optimizations with category caching
 - Improved security with better input validation
 - Enhanced error handling and edge case management